majek/idea/site/027-callbacks/main.md

 written to `c`.
 Clever, right?

-First, I believe most node.js programmers (including myself) don't understand Streams and just don't implement the Stream internal interfaces correctly.
+First, I believe most node.js programmers (including myself) don't understand Streams and just don't implement the Stream interfaces correctly.

-But even if Streams were properly implemented everywhere the API suffers an issue: it's possible to get plenty of data before the writer reacts and stops the reader.
+But even if Streams were properly implemented everywhere the API suffers a race condition: it's possible to get plenty of data before the writer reacts and stops the reader.
 The stream needs to actively inform the reader when something happens to the writer.
 It's like a line of people passing bricks - when the last person says: "no more bricks please!" everybody in the line will have hands full!
 The